keptn/lifecycle-toolkit/docs/content/en/docs/concepts/overview/klc-cert-manager/_index.md

 The certificate will be mounted on an empty dir volume in the operator.

 #### FAQ
-In case of certificates left over from a older version it could happen that the webhook or the operator errors due to invalid certificate.
-To solve this it is enough to delete de certificate and restart the operator.
+In case of certificates left over from an older version, it could happen that the webhook or the operator errors due to an invalid certificate.
+It is enough to delete the certificate and restart the operator to solve this.